misaghh/a99-team-17/README.md

 Put the name of your project in the header above.
 You will change everything below to be the main technical documentation, as outlined below.

+## Setup Instructions
+1. Clone the repository.
+2. `npm install` - Install dependencies for your package.
+3. `npm start` - Start app.
+4. Navigate to localhost:5555/

 ## First steps

 Other steps that you will need to take after your team has accepted the assignment: